gruber-sciencelab/MAPP/README.md

 ## General information

-Maturation of eukaryotic pre-mRNAs via splicing as well as 3’ end cleavage and polyadenylation is modulated across cell types and conditions by a variety of RNA-binding proteins (RBPs).
-Both processes increase the variability of the transcriptome, as alternative splicing and alternative polyadenylation are crucial mechanisms for regulation of gene expression.
+Maturation of eukaryotic precursor messenger RNAs (pre-mRNAs) via splicing, 3’ end cleavage and polyadenylation is modulated across cell types and conditions by a variety of RNA-binding proteins (RBPs).
+Both processes increase the variability of the transcriptome.
 Despite a significant number of proteins being associated with RNAs in human cells, their binding motifs as well as their functional impact is not fully understood.
-To investigate the beforementioned we have developed MAPP (Motif Activity on Pre-mRNA Processing), a fully automated computational workflow to analyze RNA-Sequencing data.
+To characterize the impact of RBPs on splicing and/or polyadenylation (poly(A)) we have developed MAPP (Motif Activity on Pre-mRNA Processing), a fully automated computational tool.
+MAPP enables the inferrence of the RBP sequence motif-guided regulation of pre-mRNA processing from standard RNA sequencing (RNA-seq) data.

 <div align="center">
 <img src="images/mapp_scheme.png" style="display: block; margin: 0 auto;" width="80%" />